kevgleeson78/Theory-of-algorithms-project/README.md

   }
  }
 ```
-If it does it a a little endian system and the ordering of the bits needs to be reversed.
+If 1 comes first in the string  it is a little endian system and the ordering of the bits needs to be reversed.

 The below function reverses the ordering of a 64 bit integer.